Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 [Cppreference](https://en.cppreference.com/w/cpp/container/vector/insert) site states the following about the insert function: "This [#2] overload only participates in overload resolution if InputIt qualifies as LegacyInputIterator, to avoid ambiguity with the overload #1".
 Exactly what happens here.

-I can avoid this situation by specifically telling the second parameter of the insert function call to be of type `size_t`, and then it will call overload #1 as expected.
+I can avoid this compilation error by declaring the second parameter of the insert function to be of type `size_t`.
 But if this is a library that will be used by many programmers, we can't enforce the users to specify the second parameter to be of type `size_t`.
 The function call I wrote in my unit test is a valid code that should not result in a compilation error.

 So I should somehow instruct my compiler to use overload #2 if and only if the last two parameters qualify as `LegacyInputIterator`.
 ## Using std::enable_if